 ***Evaluation Checklist - National School Library Standards. *It's Annual Report Season!
 Here Are Some Tips To Help You Effectively Tell Your Story.
 At this time of year, many teacher librarians are working to compile an annual report: that is to say a 2-3 page summary of how their work made a difference for students and staff all year long.

 The U.S. Department of Health and Human Services has an extensive resource about the user experience.
 In the technology industry, the term often refers to human interaction with a website or a computer application.
+More and more university libraries are posting jobs with the title “User Experience Librarian.”
+Seven recognized factors impact or influence the user experience.
+The recognized factors of the user experience are: UsefulUsableDesirableFindableAccessibleCredible Useful When we think about the school library being useful, we want users to come to the library with a purpose.
+Usable Beyond coming to the library with a purpose, patrons should be able to achieve their objectives when they visit.
 Measuring What Matters.
 Summer is a terrific time of year to rest, recover from the stress of the school year, and most importantly, reflect on how the year has gone in our libraries.

 It’s a teacher!
 It’s a leader!
 It’s a learner-ready school librarian!
 Are you feeling your inner school librarian superhero?
 Now that it is May, are you celebrating your school year?
 Annual reports are a golden opportunity to share your stories.
 National School Library of the Year Award.
 Monetary Amount: $10,000 Deadline: January 1 Overview Established in 1963, the award recognizes school libraries as a unique and essential part of their learning community.

 Strategic Plans and Reports for Future Ready Libraries.
 What Does the Future Hold for School Libraries?